To view, download, or print a copy of the guide here is the PDF file.

 When commuting with kids on your bike, there are a few things to think about to make your trip a little easier:

-Dropping your child off and continuing on to work usually includes figuring where to leave her helmet, how to haul your gear, and more.
+Dropping children off and continuing on to work usually includes figuring where to leave their helmet, how to haul your gear, and more.
 Planning ahead and surveying the drop-off scene at school can be helpful.
 Turning this plan into a regular routine can also make mornings less stressful.

 Be prepared (Bring snacks!)